 Table 7.4-1 presents the sampling locations, analytical suites, and monitoring frequencies for the MDA AB monitoring group.
-The objectives for the sampling frequencies and analytical suites are presented in Table C-1.
 The specified analytical suites and frequencies are based on the results of applicable IRs, previous reviews of monitoring data, and direction from NMED as stated in its approval with modifications for the 2011 IFGMP, Revision 1 (LANL 2011, 208811; NMED 2012, 520410).